henriques-consulting/http-mock-server/README.md

   Authorization: "Bearer [A-Za-z0-9]+"
 ```

-## License and Contributions
+## License

 This project is licensed under the MIT License.
 Copyright © 2025 Henriques Consulting AB.

+## Contributing
-**Note: This is a read-only repository.
-We do not accept external contributions, issues, or pull requests.**
+This is a read-only repository.
+We do not accept external contributions.